nishizumi-maho/jp2subs/README.md

 # jp2subs

-jp2subs is a Windows-friendly CLI/GUI tool that turns Japanese audio/video into high-fidelity multi-language subtitles.
-The pipeline covers ingestion, ASR (faster-whisper), romanization, LLM translation (or draft + post-edit), subtitle export (SRT/VTT/ASS), and mux/burn with ffmpeg.
+jp2subs is a Windows-friendly CLI/GUI tool that turns Japanese audio/video into high-fidelity transcripts and subtitles.
+The pipeline covers ingestion, ASR (faster-whisper), optional romanization, subtitle export (SRT/VTT/ASS), and mux/burn with ffmpeg.
+Translation used to be bundled but has been removed because maintaining it in the pipeline is too complex.
+Use a local LLM, DeepL, or a chatbot like ChatGPT to translate the generated transcripts if needed.

 ## Key features
 - Accepts videos (mp4/mkv/webm/etc.) and audio files (flac/mp3/wav/m4a/mka).
 - Extracts audio with ffmpeg (FLAC 48 kHz, stereo/mono configurable).
 - Transcription via `faster-whisper` (temperature=0, optional VAD, word timestamps when available).
-- Master JSON with segments `{id, start, end, ja_raw, romaji, translations{...}}`.
+- Master JSON with segments `{id, start, end, ja_raw, romaji}` for downstream tooling.
 - Romanization with `pykakasi`.
-- Pluggable translation: `llm` mode (local `llama.cpp` or generic API) and `draft+postedit` (NLLB draft + LLM post-edit).
+- Translation has been removed; bring your own tool (local LLM, DeepL, ChatGPT) if you need another language.
-- Exports SRT/VTT/ASS, supports bilingual output (e.g., JP + EN).
+- Exports SRT/VTT/ASS for Japanese transcripts.
 Line breaks at ~42 characters and max 2 lines.
 - Soft-mux to MKV and hard-burn via ffmpeg + libass.
 - Workdir caching; pipeline skips stages when `master.json` already exists.